 We all get tired of the frigid temps during winter, no matter how many layers we pack on!
 Start a steamy, hot bath and soak until you’re warm to the very center.
 With a soaking tub in nearly all our rooms, it’s hard to pass up this simple delight.
 All our room amenities can be found here.

 Can’t wait to run away with your sweetheart and indulge yourselves?
-This package provides a private, candle-lit dinner, and two in-room massages.
+This package provides two in-room massages.
 With little to worry about, you’ll feel nourished and refreshed after a holiday catered just to you.

 Be sure to pack your winter layers – thermal underwear, wool socks, warm gloves, hats and scarves.
 All your outer layers, including hiking boots should be waterproof to keep you warm and dry while out exploring.
 If you’re in need of gear while you’re here, Estes Park Mountain Shop provides a large variety of rentals.